OpenDriveLab/LightwheelOcc/docs/getting_started.md

 - The filepath is the relative path to `lightwheelocc`.
 - The occupancy label is in `ego` coordinate system.
 - The `ego` and `lidar` coordinate system is the same.
 We keep those keys for better compatibility.
+- You can refer to [toturial.ipynb](toturial.ipynb) for the using of depth and occupancy label.